vansteki/dotfiles/README.md

 # Vansteki's dotfiles
 ---

-My dotfiles and automation for lazy people
+My dotfiles and automation for deadbeats

 # Requirements